A Level Psychology

 Furthermore, aspects of Applied Psychology are covered in the second year, with consideration of mental health amongst other specialist topics, such as Sport and Exercise Psychology and Criminal Psychology.

 The A Level Psychology course is linear, with final assessment at the end of two years.

-Grades 5/5 in Science, Grade 5 in GCSE Mathematics OR Grade 5 in GCSE Biology, Grade 5 in GCSE Mathematics.
+Grade 5 in one GCSE Science plus grade 5 in GCSE Mathematics plus Grade 5 in one English course.
 You will have to be competent at both essay writing and statistics.

 10% of the course includes a mathematical component.